gopherguides/jsonstore/README.md

 # JSONStore

-This project is not intended for a production usage.
-It's purpose is to show how to benchmark, profile, and optimize a Go services as part of a distributed system.
+This project is not intended for production usage.
+It's purpose is to show how to benchmark, profile, and optimize a Go service as part of a distributed system.

 This repo is used in [Gopher Guides](https://www.gopherguides.com) advanced profiling and optimization class.